 Oil Boom (1940s-1970s)

 Geologists from Royal Dutch Shell struck oil in the northeast region of Venezuela in 1922.
 Annual production during the 1920s increased from about 1 million barrels to 137 million, putting Venezuela second only to the U.S. in total oil output.
-By the mid-1930s, oil totaled 90% of exports and was pushing out all other economic sectors.
+By the mid-1930s, oil totaled 90% of exports, pushing out all other economic sectors.
 However, foreign companies, including Royal Dutch Shell, controlled 98% of Venezuelan oil.
 In response, the Venezuelan government enacted a law in 1943 that required “foreign companies to give half of their oil profits to the state.
 Within five years, the government’s income had increased sixfold.”

 Oil Bust (1980s-2000s)

 In the 1980s, global oil prices plummeted due to crude oil surpluses after the 1970s energy crisis.
-As Venezuela was almost entirely reliant on oil, the price crash brought Venezuela’s economy down with it.
+As Venezuela was almost entirely reliant on oil, the price crash brought Venezuela’s economy down.
 In 1989, President Perez implemented an austerity package as part of an International Monetary Fund bailout.
 Riots and strikes ensued, followed by an attempted coup by Hugo Chavez in the early 1990s.
 Although unsuccessful in his initial overthrow attempt, Chavez rose to fame and was elected president in 1998.

-Once in power, Chavez raised oil income taxes on foreign companies in Venezuela.
-He promised to use the revenues to expand government-run welfare programs, hire more government workers, raise the minimum wage, and redistribute land.
-Meanwhile, the state-run oil industry faltered due to the control structure of the government.
+Meanwhile, the state-run oil industry faltered due to the government’s control structure.
 After a strike in 2002-2003, Chavez fired thousands of PDVSA workers and replaced them with loyal supporters with little technical and managerial expertise.
 Foreign investors and oil firms disliked the government interference, lost faith in PDVSA, and stopped operations.

 Collapse (2000s-Present)

 Chavez’s vice president, Nicolas Maduro, assumed the presidency in 2014, but this did not change the economy’s trajectory.
-Oil prices tumbled, inflation reached over 50 percent, prompting Maduro to cut public spending.
+Oil prices tumbled, and inflation reached over 50 percent, prompting Maduro to cut public spending.
 By mid-2016, hundreds of thousands of Venezuelans were protesting.
 Maduro’s response was to crack down on dissent.

 The Role of Government